BKettler-DE/DE-Portfolio/README.md

 # Data Engineering Portfolio

 Welcome!
 I'm building this portfolio to document my understanding of engineering concepts through hands-on projects.
-Each project focuses on understanding fundamental tools and patterns used in production data systems.
+Each project focuses on fundamental tools and patterns used in production data systems.

 ## 🚀 Projects